hwalaz/darksky-micro-proxy/README.md

 ## The Solution

-As recommends by Dark Sky you can use a proxy server to consume the API and then pass the JSON to the client. **Darksky Micro Proxy** is a microservice proxy created with [Micro](https://github.com/zeit/micro) and hosted on [Zeit | Now](https://zeit.co/now).
+As recommends by DarkSky you can use a proxy server to consume the API and then pass the JSON to the client. **Darksky Micro Proxy** is a microservice proxy created with [Micro](https://github.com/zeit/micro) and hosted on [Zeit | Now](https://zeit.co/now).
 It will proxy your request (latitude,longitude) to Darksky API and will give you back their response.

 ## Use it